ssyntaxerr/devops-learning-repo/README.md

 # Bash scripting 👾
 This module was a big step for me when it came to learning how to think like a DevOps engineer.
 I was pushed to understanding the why behind every action I made.

-These are the descriptions for the scripts I wrote for the bash scripting assignment and some key learnings:
+These are the descriptions for the scripts I wrote for the bash scripting assignment and some key learnings (all scripts can be found in the bash-scripting folder):
 ### Challenge 1:
 Prompts the user to enter two numbers
 Calculates addition, subtraction, multiplication for the numbers